Horizontal $\Delta$-semimartingales on orthonormal frame bundles: Introduction and main theorems

-The main results of this thesis are as follows.
-Under suitable conditions, we show the one-to-one correspondence between $\Delta$-semimartingales on manifolds, $\Delta$-horizontal semimartingales on orthonormal frame bundles, and semimartingales on Euclidean spaces starting at $0$.
+In this article, we show the two one-to-one correspondences between $\Delta$-semimartingales on manifolds, $\Delta$-horizontal semimartingales on orthonormal frame bundles, and semimartingales on Euclidean spaces starting at $0$.
 We denote by $\theta$ and $\mathfrak{s}$ the connection form with respect to the Levi-Civita connection and the solder form, respectively.
 The solder form $\mathfrak{s}$ is a 1-form on $\mathcal{O}(M)$ valued in $\mathbb{R}^d$, where $d=\text{dim}M$.
 Their precise definition is given in \sref{bundlemetric}.
 Define the Riemannian metric $\tilde g$ on $\mathcal{O}(M)$ by

 Denote the corresponding Levi-Civita connection by $\tilde \nabla$.
 Fundamental properties of $\tilde g$ are also given in \sref{bundlemetric}.
-We can define the It\^o integral of 1-form and the quadratic variation of 2-tensor on $\mathcal{O}(M)$ with respect to $\tilde \nabla$.
+By employing the connection on the orthonormal frame bundle, we can define the It\^o integral of 1-forms and the quadratic variation of 2-tensors on $\mathcal{O}(M)$ with respect to $\tilde \nabla$.
 To state our results more precisely, we introduce two more definitions. \begin{dfn} \begin{itemize} \item [(1)] Let $(\Delta U,U)$ be an $\mathcal{O}(M)$-valued semimartingale. $(\Delta U,U)$ is said to be horizontal if

 for all $t\geq 0$. \item [(2)] Let $(\Delta U,U)$ be a horizontal $\Delta$-semimartingale on $\mathcal{O}(M)$.
 The anti-development of $(\Delta U,U)$ is defined by

 \end{itemize} \end{dfn} In particular, if $(\Delta U,U)$ is horizontal, then